rmsrosa/2dnsepervortjl/pages/literated/tests_bilinear.md

 get_operators (generic function with 1 method)
 ````

+## Generation of a scalar field

-Methods to generate a scalar field from a list of wavenumbers and amplitudes
+Method to generate a scalar field from a list of wavenumbers and amplitudes:

 ````julia
 function field_from_modes(L, N, modes::Matrix{<:Integer}, amps::Matrix{<:Real})